stellar-deprecated/interstellar-core/README.md

 The `interstellar-core` module is part of the [Interstellar Module System](https://github.com/stellar/interstellar).

-The `interstellar-core` module provides the lowest level functionality: a wrapper around the Angular.js module.
+It provides the lowest level functionality: a core JS wrapper.

 > Quick start to developing in the Interstellar eco-system:
 >